 Every department and nearly every program at Colgate offers an optional minor consisting of at least five designated courses or types of courses.
-A major and a minor may have overlap of course requirements, but at least seven courses must be unique to the major and at least four courses must be unique to each minor.
+A major and a minor, or two minors, may have overlap of course requirements, but at least seven courses must be unique to the major and at least four courses must be unique to each minor.
 Minors should include coursework at the intermediate or advanced level.
 A minimum GPA of 2.00 (C) is required in all courses counted toward a minor.
 Minors must be filed with the registrar by the end of full-term withdrawal period in the first term of the senior year.
 No student may declare a minor in the same field as the student’s major.

 Faculty advising can be essential to a student’s success and sense of satisfaction with the academic program.
 Colgate recognizes that academic advising needs can be diverse, and individual expectations and requirements often change with time.
 Effective advising develops in a timely fashion when students take the responsibility of reading this catalog and the Colgate Student Handbook, and seek assistance early and often.

 Academic advising typically follows this pattern during the four years at Colgate: